cockpit-project/cockpit-project.github.io/_posts/2014-11-13-cockpit-plugin-tutorial.md

 slug: creating-plugins-for-the-cockpit-user-interface
 ---

-_**Note**: This post was updated in May 2020 to adjust to reflect Cockpit UI and development best practices._
+_**Note**: This post was updated in Aug 2022 to adjust to reflect Cockpit UI and development best practices._
 {:.note}

 [Cockpit is a web-based graphical interface for servers](https://cockpit-project.org).
 You can easily add your own custom pages to the navigation.